 - We have the right to an early and accurate diagnosis, and to receive evidence based, appropriate, compassionate and properly funded care and treatment, from trained people who understand us and how dementia affects us.
 This must meet our needs, wherever we live.

 - We have the right to be respected, and recognised as partners in care, provided with education, support, services, and training which enables us to plan and make decisions about the future.

 - We have the right to know about and decide if we want to be involved in research that looks at cause, cure and care for dementia and be supported to take part.

 We also recognise dementia as a worldwide challenge and work from and contribute to the international evidence base of dementia care.
-We therefore welcome initiatives such as the G8 dementia summit, held at Lancaster House in London on 11 December 2013 which brought together G8 ministers, researchers, pharmaceutical companies and charities from around the world.
-It also led to the formation of the World Dementia Council and the appointment of the World Dementia Envoy, Dr Dennis Gillings.
+We therefore welcomed initiatives such as the G8 dementia summit, held at Lancaster House in London on 11 December 2013 which brought together G8 ministers, researchers, pharmaceutical companies and charities from around the world and which led to the formation of the World Dementia Council and the appointment of the World Dementia Envoy.

 We are committed to a person-centred approach in all our work.
 This is our ethical code that values all people as unique individuals, is respectful of the perspective of different standpoints, and recognises the interdependence of all of usProfessor Dawn Brooker

 Director of ADS